ombulabs/blog/_posts/2017-04-28-how-to-track-down-a-flaky-test.markdown

 On one hand, it's good the CI caught it because the build is always randomized in my environment, and one day the test suite would "randomly" be in order and fail.
-On the other, this made me realize that I needed to update my `yml` config for the CI server to _randomize the tests_.
+On the other, this made me realize that I needed to update my `yml` config for the CI server to _randomize the tests_ by explicitly using `--order random`.

 The `--seed 1234` option also exists in RSpec, so if your tests in the CI already use random ordering and you get a flaky test, you can run: